sm2302-aug23/grp-matlab-lets_git_it/README.md

 ![](picturetwo.jpeg)

-From our rough sketch we can easily plot this in matlab, below is an example for letter f (Figure 3):
+From our rough sketch, we can easily plot this in Matlab, below is an example of letter f (Figure 3):

 #### *Figure 3*
 ![](untitled1.png)